Katherine Kingsley: Career

 In 2016, she appeared in "Hated in the Nation", an episode of the anthology series Black Mirror.

 In 2018, Kingsley played the title role in Dusty - The Dusty Springfield Musical by Jonathan Harvey based on the life of Dusty Springfield, touring the UK.

 In 2021 Katherine took the part of Angela Snow in the latest reboot of "The Darling Buds of May" - "The Larkins" on ITV.

+In 2022, Kingsley played the Acrobat's stepsister in Matilda the Musical.

+Kingsley will be playing the Grand High Witch in the world premiere of the National Theatre's stage adaption of The Witches starting in November 2023.

 Personal life

-Kingsley is married to actor/singer Dominic Tighe, whom she met while filming an advertisement for a shampoo.
+She married actor Dominic Tighe and they have worked together on screen as well.